christobalserra/KeepingMantises/README.md

 JavaScript, SQL, CSS, and HTML.
 Much of the work I had previously done on that website was lost, which is a shame, but a good opportunity for me to use the same project to develop my skills with React.

-Some additional notes I thought worth mentioning:
+Some additional notes I thought worth mentioning so that I can review for future projects are listed below.

  * IntelliJ did not create most of the folders and files as needed.
 As such, I needed to create the src directory and then the components directory inside of it.
 I then had to create the App.js file in the src folder.
  * IntelliJ also did not create package.json, so running npm install caused errors.
 I had to create the file manually,